Cjen1/supervisions/2021-2022/Sec-2.md

   - What is XSS
   - How can we use XSS to gift ourselfs steam keys using the reviews on steam (Assume they haven't sanitised their reviews)
   - Outline input-as-output
+  - Do seed labs on CSRF and XSS

 - Human factors
   - Outline Prospect Theory and apply it to the Ticks in the CST course